 Set menus start at €39 | Rooms start at €180 / night

-For more information on gourmet accommodation in Normandy, visit the Normandy Tourist Board website.
+For more information on foodie accommodation in Normandy, visit the Normandy Tourism website.